-For the three month periods ended June 30, 2010 and 2009, we incurred expenses for base management fees payable to our Manager of \$1.1 million and \$1.0 million, respectively.
-Our Manager is also entitled to a quarterly incentive fee if, and in proportion to the extent that, our performance (as measured by adjusted net income, as defined in the management agreement) over the relevant calculation period exceeds a defined return hurdle for the period.
-During the three month period ended June 30, 2010, our performance did not exceed the return hurdle for the quarterly calculation period, and therefore our Manager did not earn incentive fees.
-For the three month period ended June 30, 2009, the return hurdle (after taking into account the loss carryforward from 2008) was exceeded and as a result, we incurred incentive fee expense in the amount of \$8.4 million.
-The return hurdle was based on a 9% annual rate for each of the three month periods ended June 30, 2010 and 2009.
+For the three month periods ended June 30, 2009 and June 30, 2008, we incurred expenses for base management fees payable to our Manager of \$1.0 million and \$0.9 million, respectively.
+Our Manager is also entitled to an incentive fee if, and in proportion to the extent that, our performance (as measured by adjusted net income, as defined in the management agreement) over the relevant calculation period exceeds a defined return hurdle.
+For each of the three month periods ended June 30, 2009 and June 30, 2008, our return hurdles were exceeded, and therefore our Manager earned incentive fees.
+Total incentive fees for the three month periods ended June 30, 2009 and June 30, 2008 were \$8.4 million and \$1.8 million, respectively.
+The increase of \$6.6 million is attributable to the substantial increase in adjusted net income for the three month period ended June 30, 2009 over the same period in 2008.